 Some reading material and practical programs that you may want to look at include:

-- The Vic Roads Victorian Older Drivers' Handbook.
+- Vic Roads how ageing can affect your driving.
 This is available in English, Arabic, Chinese, Croatian, Greek, Italian, Maltese, Polish, Russian, Serbian, Somali, Spanish and Vietnamese.

 - Making the Right Choice: Vehicle Safety Advice for Seniors brochure available from RACV shops.

 - RACV Years Ahead program – Road Safety for Seniors program which is a one-hour awareness session aimed at providing practical information and advice to older road-users.